wouterbles/pyaugmecon/README.md

 - If X grid points in GAMS, X+1 grid points are needed in PyAUGMECON in order to exactly replicate results

 - For some models, it is beneficial to runtime to reduce the number of solver (Gurobi) threads.
 More details: [Gurobi documentation](https://www.gurobi.com/documentation/9.1/refman/threads.html)

+- For relatively small models (most of the knapsack problems), disabling `redivide_work` should lead to slightly lower runtimes